Two-Edged Sword

 The Tongue: Small, Yet Deadly!

-No one can tame the tongue.
-“But no one can tame the tongue; it is a restless evil and full of deadly poison.
-With it, we bless our Lord and Father, and with it, we curse men who have been made in the likeness of God.
-From the same mouth come both blessing and cursing.
-My brothers and sisters, this is not right!
-Can clean water and dirty water both flow from the same spring?”
-(James 3:8–11).
+No one can tame the tongue. ” But no one can control the tongue.
+It is wild and evil, full of deadly poison.
+We use our tongues to praise our Lord and Father, but then we curse people who were created by God in His likeness.
+These praises and curses come from the same mouth.
+My brothers and sisters, this should not happen.
+Do good water and bad water flow from the same spring?
+Of course not" (James 3:8-11).

 We need a muzzle!
-“I said, ‘I will guard my ways, that I may not sin with my tongue; I will guard my mouth as with a muzzle’” (Psalm 39:1).
-You may have great physical strength, but how about the greater strength of self-control?
+“I told myself, 'I'll be careful not to sin by what I say, and I'll muzzle my mouth when certain people are near” (Psalm 39:1).
+You may boast about having great physical strength, but how about the greater strength of self-control?

 God tells us to CHOOSE our words wisely.